 Morning discussion sessions focused on the four areas of informing regulatory science, navigating intellectual property challenges, streamlining clinical research and forming effective strategic alliances.
 They also allowed participants to identify translational barriers that could benefit from policy research and analysis.
 During these sessions, experts with successful high-impact policy programs shared case studies that were followed by panel discussions.

 In the afternoon, the group debriefed and developed strategies for priority setting.
 Eight cross-cutting themes emerged.
-To learn more about each of these areas and specific recommendations for NCATS, read the meeting summary.

 On Jan.
 7, 2013, the Food and Drug Administration (FDA) celebrated the 30th anniversary of the Orphan Drug Act in Silver Spring, Maryland.
 The commemorative event honored 30 heroes for their efforts in advocating and advancing treatments for rare diseases.
 Two honorees were NCATS' Office of Rare Diseases Research (ORDR) and the Therapeutics for Rare and Neglected Diseases (TRND) program.